Borgnone: Location

 Borgnone is located in the Locarno district, on the northern slope of the Centovalli at an elevation of 713 m.
 It is about 200 m above the valley floor.
 It is located on the border with Italy.
 It limits to the North with the Swiss localities of Spruga, Comologno, Crana and Mosogno, to the East with the Swiss locality of Verdasio, to the South with the Swiss localities of Palagnedra, Moneto and Camedo and to the West with Italy.
 Borgnone's exact location.

+Transportation

+The railway station of Borgnone-Cadanza closed in 2023.
+The nearest station is Palagnedra on the Domodossola–Locarno railway line.